Hiro-hacker/Subdomain-Enmeration/README.md

 # Subdomain-Enmeration
-Not much to say here
+Not much to say here, it helps you to discover open subdomains